tylermaginnis/PS_InformaticaX_SSIS/README.md

 This project provides tools for managing and validating SQL Server Integration Services (SSIS) packages.
 It includes scripts for converting PowerMart files to DTSX packages and validating DTSX files.

+## Special Note

+This project includes a unique command-line utility for managing and validating SSIS packages.
+As of now, it is likely the only DTSX command-line utility available on the Internet.
+This tool provides a comprehensive set of features for adding connections, tasks, precedence constraints, variables, and enabling logging within SSIS packages.
+It also supports the conversion of PowerMart files to DTSX packages and the validation of these packages.
+The utility is designed to streamline the process of working with SSIS packages, making it easier for developers and data professionals to manage their ETL workflows efficiently.

 ## Table of Contents

 - [Overview](#overview)